vestrel00/contacts-android/DEV_NOTES.md

 Creating / setting up the profile in the native Contacts app results in the creation of a local RawContact (not associated with an Account) even if there are available Accounts.

+The Contacts Provider does not associate local contacts to an account when an account is or becomes available (regardless of API level).

+Removing the Account will delete all of the associated rows in the Contact, RawContact, Data, and Groups tables.
+This includes user Profile data in those tables.

 **Profile permissions**

 Profile permissions (READ_PROFILE and WRITE_PROFILE) have been removed since API 23.
 However, they